dpzxsm/react-proptypes-generate/README.md

 ## Installation
 ### VS Code
-  Search react-proptypes-generate in Marketplace and install it
+  Search react-proptypes-generate in Marketplace and install it.

 ### Command Line
+If you want to use it directly on the command line, you can install cli by npm install.
 ```
 npm install react-proptypes-generate -g
 ```